denniemok/pango-lineage-to-who-label/README.md

-# PANGO Lineage -> WHO Label Conversion for COVID-19 Analysis
+# PANGO Lineage -> WHO Label for COVID-19 Analysis

-This project aims to provide a comprehensive conversion scheme that maps PANGO lineages (like `B.1.1.529` and `AY.2`) to their corresponding WHO labels (like `Omicron` and `Delta`).
+This project aims to provide a generalised conversion scheme that maps PANGO lineages (like `B.1.1.529` and `AY.2`) to their corresponding WHO labels or names (like `Omicron` and `Delta`).

-The ability to swiftly convert between PANGO lineages and WHO labels can streamline data analysis, facilitating broader COVID-19 variant-based studies that bridge the gap between scientific research and public discourse.
+The ability to swiftly convert between PANGO lineages and WHO labels can streamline data analysis and make COVID-19 statistics more accessible to the general public and non-specialists.

-For instance, utilising our mapping allows for the correct labeling of more than 85% of [GISAID EpiCoV](https://gisaid.org/) records (tested with over 200k Australia entries).
+For instance, using our mapping scheme allows for the correct labeling of more than 85% of [GISAID EpiCoV](https://gisaid.org/) records (tested with over 200,000 entries from Australia).
 The remaining unlabeled records may belong to recombinant lineages, newly identified lineages, lineages not labeled by WHO, or records without a lineage designation.

+<h3>Core Mapping List: <a href="https://github.com/denniemok/pango-lineage-to-who-label/blob/main/mapping.core.csv">mapping.core.csv</a> | <a href="https://github.com/denniemok/pango-lineage-to-who-label/blob/main/mapping.core.sql">mapping.core.sql</a> (03Sep24)</h3>

+<h3>Full Mapping List: <a href="https://github.com/denniemok/pango-lineage-to-who-label/blob/main/mapping.full.json">mapping.full.json</a> (03Sep24)</h3>

 <details>
   <summary>Supported WHO Labels</summary>
   <br>
-  Alpha, Beta, Delta, Epsilon, Eta, Gamma, Iota, Kappa, Lambda, Mu, Omicron
+  Alpha, Beta, Gamma, Delta, Epsilon, Zeta, Eta, Theta, Iota, Kappa, Lambda, Mu, Omicron
   <br><br>
 </details>